 We observed difference in expression of several different genes regulating cellular proliferation in acromegalic subjects.
 Cyclin G (CCNG1), which is important for DNA repair, was increased in acromegalic patients, and cyclin dependent kinase inhibitor B (CDKN2B) was decreased (Supplementary Figures 1C-D).
 Nucleosome assembly protein 1-like 1 (NAP1L1) and ORC2 (origin recognition complex, subunit 2), which are important for DNA replication, and the antiapoptotic regulators BAG4 (BCL2-associated athanogene 4) and CAPN6 (calpain 6) were also induced (Supplementary Figures 1E-H)..
 The effect of GH on these transcripts has not been reported before, and they could account for the effects of enhanced cell proliferation and repressed apoptosis in response to GH.

-Transcripts altered in acromegaly that may contribute to insulin resistance

-We observed no difference in expression of canonical transcripts important for insulin signaling and response to insulin in adipocytes, including insulin receptor (INSR), IRS1, IRS2, AKT1-3, or SLC2A4 (GLUT4; see Supplementary Figure 2A-G).
-This indicates that the observed insulin resistance is not caused by transcriptional changes in these genes.
-In fact, most of these genes trended to be more highly expressed in the adipose tissue from these insulin resistant patients, potentially underlying an upregulation that compensates for an alternative insulin resistant mechanism.